 Writing and Art: Exploring this area gets the creative ideas flowing.
 We supply the children with various medias of art such as paint, glue, scissors, crayons, chalk, markers, paper and pencils.
 We also have various art supplies readily available.
 Children can explore this area “studio” and can develop a love of art and writing, express their ideas and feelings, refine their small motor skills, use language to tell us all about their creation while learning new vocabulary (sculpt, palette, knead etc), and learn cognitive skills such as planning, organizing and representation.
 Some children will visit this area with an idea in mind or just visit and explore purely for a sensory experience.

-Math and Manipulative: This is an area we have designated with a shelf. tables and some manipulatives, but the children learn math in every area of the room.
+Math and Manipulative: This is an area we have designated with a shelf, tables and some manipulative items, but the children learn math in every area of the room.
+Math is also taught through one-on-one activities with the teachers, during meeting time.